Skip to main content

 Why?

 Another way would be to ask what should we expect, from a statistical and psychometric point of view, from Hunter Elementary students, given the procedures and tests used?
 There are a number of statistical issues which can arise in intelligence research particularly: range restriction such as ceiling/floor effects, measurement error biasing correlations down and requiring correction, sampling error, loss of measurement invariance in IQ tests or test-specific learning leading to hollow gains (particularly prevalent in interventions), genetic confounding of correlations between IQ and other variables like SES, test-retest reliability, mistaken “controlling” for intermediate variables (like “controlling for education” and then claiming IQ has no causal effect), and so on.
-(Many of these are discussed in more detail in Hunter & Schmidt’s2004 textbook Methods of Meta-analysis: Correcting Error & Bias in Research Findings.)
+(Many of these are discussed in more detail in Hunter & Schmidt’s 200420ya textbook Methods of Meta-analysis: Correcting Error & Bias in Research Findings.)
 As Hunter Elementary used and still uses a legitimate IQ test (Stanford-Binet Intelligence Scales), the results are not interventional or claimed to be causal, and we are concerned with them as a group compared to the general population, the last issue of reliability/predictive validity is the one which bothers me the most in trying to interpret the results.

-Hunter Elementary uses IQ testing of ~5yo children, selecting those >IQ 140 and getting a mean of IQ 157 (3.8 SDs); these children are then kept enrolled in Hunter Elementary and grandfathered into Hunter High as long as their grades stay reasonable, with expulsions and transfers apparently rare (and little mentioned in the book).
-However, as is well known, childhood IQs are imperfect predictors of final adult IQs, for various neurological, developmental, and genetic reasons; the best possible estimate at 5yo will still only correlate with adult IQ at perhaps r = 0.5–0.6.
-(Reliabilities/test-retest correlations/between-test correlations have been reported extensively in the psychometric literature, eg. Månsson et al 2018, or TEDS, or Trucker-Drob & Briley2014 and the increasing stability of IQ test scores with age—and the regression to the mean of the highest-scoring children—has been noted since at least Thorndike1940, who cited previous reviews, Foran1926/Foran1929/Nemzek1933; an obscure but interesting dataset in this respect is the Fullerton Longitudinal Study which has intensive testing from age 1 to 17, showing eg. a r = 0.60 of age 5/age 17.)
-Such a correlation is considerable, and similar to the correlation of years of education & IQ, but it is also far from the r = 1 implicitly assumed by Subotnik et al when they casually talk of their students as adults having IQ 150+ because they had nominal test scores that high as young children.
-Such a correlation implies that the childhood IQ test scores are being driven by, as much as their ultimate intelligence, factors like precocity, patience for testing and conformity, and simple randomness6; by selecting this early, one is selecting less for extremely intelligent adults than for cognitively fast-developing children, which is not the same thing.
+As is well known, childhood IQs are imperfect predictors of final adult IQs, for neurological, developmental, and genetic reasons; the best possible measurement at 5yo will only correlate with adult IQ at perhaps r = 0.5–0.6.
+(Reliabilities/test-retest correlations/between-test correlations have been reported extensively in the psychometric literature, eg. Månsson et al 2018, or TEDS, or Trucker-Drob & Briley2014/Breit et al 2024 and the increasing stability of IQ test scores with age—and the regression to the mean of the highest-scoring children—has been noted since at least Thorndike1940, who cited previous reviews, Foran 192698ya/Foran1929/Nemzek1933; an obscure but interesting dataset in this respect is the Fullerton Longitudinal Study which has intensive testing age 1–17, showing eg. a r = 0.60 of age 5/age 17.)

 And having been selected for scoring extremely high on a particular test, Hunter Elementary kids must revert to mediocrity (a phenomenon described by Galton well before any IQ test was developed, and which all psychometricians are mindful of, especially in any kind of test-based selection process).